Appendix D. Software

 4. Cloud Computing arrangements

-Record charges associated with a cloud computing arrangement containing a software license element if both the following conditions are met:
+As such, the Reserve Bank will record charges associated with a cloud computing arrangement containing a software license element if both the following conditions are met:

 - The Reserve Bank has the contractual right to take possession of the software at any time during the hosting period without significant penalty,5 and

 - It is feasible for the Reserve Bank to either run the software on its own hardware or contract with another party unrelated to the vendor to host the software.